patrickfuller/fomms-2015/version_control/README.md

  * [A git lesson in a scientific programming tutorial](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-7-Revision-Control-Software.ipynb)

 ######TODO Although the listed tutorials are going to be better than what we write, we should still showcase basic git functionality

+> A "Hello World" example for version control
+> Making your first commit